 Managing a medical office is challenging for numerous reasons.
 Labor shortages, finance cuts, and strict compliance rules riddle the healthcare industry with endless bottlenecks.
 Healthcare administration teams face the following challenges:

 - Staffing: The medical practice staffing shortage is a crisis.
-Healthcare workers quit because of burnout, lingering pandemic ramifications, and more, causing 333,942 providers to leave the field in 2021 alone.
+Healthcare workers quit because of burnout, lingering pandemic ramifications, and more, causing an estimated 30% of healthcare workers to leave their jobs.
 Because of this shortage, medical office management teams cannot staff their healthcare organization with enough employees to provide fast care.

 - Patient satisfaction: Excellent patient satisfaction means better retention levels, steady scheduling rates, and constant revenue flows — all figures that healthcare administrators want to see.
 Unfortunately, satisfying patients in an environment with a small medical staff, an unorganized electronic health record (EHR) system, and seemingly constant denials from insurance companies can feel like an uphill battle.